Autism is a lifelong condition that affects how a person makes sense of the world, processes information and relates to and communicates with others.

 - Strong, focused interests

-Preference for Routines
+Preference for routines

-To people with AS and HFA, the world and people within it can seem very confusing and bewildering.
+For autistic people, the world and people within it can seem very confusing and bewildering.
 It is perhaps not surprising therefore that they have a need for a sense of routine and structure in their daily lives as this helps them to feel safe.
 Changes in routine such as an appointment or late bus can be very anxiety-provoking and distressing.

 Strong, focused interests